Collection Name Sort descending Description (format)

 Cape Cod River Herring Warden Oral History Project

-This is a collection of interviews with people who serve the role of, “herring warden” in their respective towns in the Commonwealth of Massachusetts.
-As of July 2019 interviews are still being conducted and added to this database as they are completed.
-Each audio file has been transcribed and photos are included if they were available.
+This is a collection of interviews with people who serve as " herring wardens” in their respective towns in the Commonwealth of Massachusetts.
+As of July 2019, interviews are still being conducted and added to this database as they are completed.
+Each audio file has been transcribed, and photos are included if they are available.

-The interviews were conducted by Abigail Archer, a Marine Resource Specialist and Extension Agent with the Barnstable County Cooperative Extension Marine Program and Woods Hole Sea Grant.
-She coordinates a group in Massachusetts called the, “River Herring Network” that is composed of town river herring wardens from Cape Cod and Southeastern MA.
+Abigail Archer, a Marine Resource Specialist and Extension Agent with the Barnstable County Cooperative Extension Marine Program and Woods Hole Sea Grant, conducted the interviews.
+She coordinates a group in Massachusetts called the “River Herring Network” that is composed of town river herring wardens from Cape Cod and Southeastern Massachusetts.

 Cape Cod Shellfish Industry Interviews